andrei-markeev/finnlingo/README.md

 # Finnlingo

-Duolingo-like application for learning Finnish (work in progress).
+Duolingo-like application for learning Finnish.

 The app was created because Finnish was not being accepted to Duolingo Incubator for a very long time despite of having a lot of course contributor volunteers.